-(Amounts in millions) 2019 2018 Expense recognized related to restricted stock units 7.2 11.5 Stock-based compensation expense \$ 7.2 \$ 11.5
+(Amounts in millions) 2020 2019 Expense recognized related to restricted stock units 5.8 7.2 Stock-based compensation expense \$ 5.8 \$ 7.2

-Stock Options - Option awards are granted with an exercise price equal to the closing market price of MoneyGram's common stock on the date of grant.
-All outstanding stock options contain certain forfeiture and non-compete provisions.
+Stock Options - All outstanding option awards were granted with an exercise price equal to the closing market price of the Company's common stock on the date of grant.
+All outstanding stock option award agreements contain certain forfeiture and non-compete provisions.

-There were no options granted in 2019 or 2018.
+There were no options granted in 2020 or 2019.
 All options granted in 2014, 2013 and 2012 have a term of 10 years.
 Prior to the fourth quarter of 2011, options granted were either time-based, vesting over a four-year period, or performance-based, vesting over a five-year period.
 All options issued after the fourth quarter of 2011 are time-based, with options granted in the fourth quarter of 2011 through the first part of 2014 vesting over a four-year period, and the remaining options granted in 2014 vesting over a three-year period, in an equal number of shares each year.

-The following table is a summary of the Company's stock option activity for the year ended December 31, 2019:
+The following table is a summary of the Company's stock option activity for the year ended December 31, 2020:

-Shares A eighted- werage Exercise Price Weighted- Average Remaining Contractual Term Intr Va egate insic lue 0,000) Options outstanding at December 31, 2018 1,628,829 \$ 17.20 1.4 years \$ Forfeited/Expired (1,219,533) 16.49 Options outstanding, vested or expected to vest, and exercisable at December 31, 2019 409,296 \$ 19.34 2.4 years \$
+Shares Veighted- Average Exercise Price Weighted- Average Remaining Contractual Term Aggregate Intrinsic Value (\$000,000) Options outstanding at December 31, 2019 409,296 \$ 19.34 2.4 years \$ - Forfeited/Expired (131,334) 18.82 Options outstanding, vested or expected to vest, and exercisable at December 31, 2020 277,962 \$ 19.58 1.8 years \$ -

-For the years ended December 31, 2019 and 2018, the Company did not have exercises of stock options.
-As of December 31, 2019, the Company had no unrecognized stock option expense related to outstanding options.
+There were no options exercised in 2020 or 2019.
+As of December 31, 2020, the Company had no unrecognized stock option expense related to outstanding options.

-Restricted Stock Units - In February 2019, the Company granted time-based restricted stock units.
+Restricted Stock Units - In March 2020 and in February 2019, the Company granted time-based restricted stock units.
 The time-based restricted stock units vest in three equal installments on each anniversary of the grant date.